BarbeRousseLibre/hermessenger/README.md

 $ cd /path/to/the/document_root/hermessenger/
 $ cp config/variables.example.php config/variables.php && echo -n "Success !\n"
 ```
+*This path above is the parent directory for hermessenger.*

 3. Renames ' src/.env.example ' to ' src/.env ', and edit it this file accordingly to your ESP's SMTP parameters.
 You need to edit without adding at the end of the line the semicolon (';'):